Collagen – why you need it!

 All of these collagen fibre types are important in their own way.
 But whilst collagen decline in the skin is easier to see, it’s less so in the bones, ligaments, tendons and cartilage.

-In recent years, there has been a real interest in bone broths, and amino-acid rich foods for skin, joint and gut health.
-But these dietary sources are known to have proteins with high molecular weights which often not absorbed efficiently.
-Rather, many people choose to supplement with low molecular weight hydrolysed collagen peptides.
-This is especially useful for people who are looking to nutritionally manage their collagen levels.
+In recent years, there has been a real interest in bone broths and amino-acid-rich foods for skin, joint and gut health.
+But these dietary sources are known to contain proteins with high molecular weights, which are often not efficiently absorbed.
+Rather, many people choose to supplement with low-molecular-weight hydrolysed collagen peptides.
+This is especially useful for people looking to manage their collagen levels through nutrition.

-At Healtharena we are offering you a choice of collagen source, so that you can choose the one that is right for you.
+At Healtharena, we offer a range of collagen sources so you can choose the one that is right for you.

-Most companies produce collagen from only once source e.g. a bovine, porcine, marine, or chicken source.
+Most companies produce collagen from only one source, e.g., bovine, porcine, marine, chicken, or vegan.

-Some people have fish allergies and therefore are unable to use a marine collagen, so bovine may be the right choice for them.
+Some people have fish allergies and are therefore unable to use marine collagen, so bovine may be the right choice for them.

 Why Marine Collagen?

-It is worth noting that the scientific community recommend that around 5000mg of collagen daily is the optimal dose for skin and joint support.
-Of course, people choose to supplement with more, or less than this, depending on their own physiological needs.
+It is worth noting that the scientific community recommends that around 5000mg of these bovine collagen brands daily is the optimal dose for skin and joint support.
+Of course, people choose to supplement with more or less than this, depending on their own physiological needs.
 However, formulations with 5000mg reflect levels used in research trials, meaning that this amount has been shown to have positive effects in different body systems.